-(5) That increased effort be made to provide program operators with technical assistance in meeting their contractual obligations.
+- (2) That the department make better use of staff with direct field experience in early learning and educational support programs. - (3) That better criteria be developed for the awarding, evaluating, and renewal of early learning and educational support contracts. - (4) That improvements be made in the method of reimbursing providers. - (5) That increased effort be made to provide program operators with technical assistance in meeting their contractual obligations.
 SEC.
-53.

-- 4 SEC.
-54. Section 8257 of the Education Code is amended to 5 read: - 8257.
+50. - SEC.
+55. Section 8257 of the Education Code is amended to read: - 8257.
 The department shall do all of the following in administering this chapter: - (a) Apply sanctions against contracting agencies that have serious licensing violations, as defined and reported by the State Department of Social Services pursuant to Section 1544 of the Health and Safety Code. - (b) Provide 90 days' written notification to any contractor whose agreement is being terminated, except if there is imminent danger to the health and welfare of children if agency operation is not terminated more promptly.
 Notwithstanding Article 18 (commencing with Section 8400), the department shall establish procedures for placing a contractor whose agreement is being terminated into receivership.
 Action to initiate receivership shall be at the discretion of the department, and may be taken against a contractor whose agreement is being terminated either immediately or within 90 days.
 The receiver shall not be a department employee.
-The receiver shall have sufficient experience in the administration of early learning and educational support programs to ensure compliance with the terms of the receivership.
+The receiver shall have sufficient experience in the administration of early learning and educational support programs to ensure compliance with the terms of the receivership. - 37 SEC.
+51. - 38 SEC.
+56. Section 8258 of the Education Code is amended to read:

-- SEC.
-55. Section 8258 of the Education Code is amended to read: - 8258. (a) No person employed by the department in a policymaking position in the area of early learning and educational support programs shall serve as a member of the board of directors, advisory council, or advisory committee for any agency receiving funds pursuant to this chapter. - (b) No retired, dismissed, separated, or formerly employed person of the department employed under the State Civil Service or otherwise appointed to serve in the department may enter into a contract pursuant to Section 8262 in which he or she engaged in any of the negotiations, transactions, planning, arrangements, or any part of the decisionmaking process relevant to the contract while employed in any capacity by the department.
-The prohibition contained in this subdivision shall apply to the person only during the two-year period beginning on the date the person left state employment.
+8258. (a) A person employed by the department in a policymaking position in the area of early learning and educational support programs shall not serve as a member of the board of directors, advisory council, or advisory committee for any agency receiving funds pursuant to this chapter.

-- (c) For a period of 12 months following the date of his or her retirement, dismissal, or separation from state service, no person employed under State Civil Service or otherwise appointed to serve in the department may enter into a contract pursuant to Section 8262 if he or she was employed by the department in a policymaking position in the area of early learning and educational support programs within the 12-month period before his or her retirement, dismissal, or separation. - (d) For a period of 12 months following the date of his or her retirement, dismissal, or separation from state service, no person employed under State Civil Service or otherwise appointed to serve in the department may be employed by a contractor pursuant to Section 8262 if he or she engaged in any of the negotiations, transactions, planning, arrangements, or any part of the decisionmaking process relevant to the contract while employed in any capacity by the department.
+- (b) A retired, dismissed, separated, or formerly employed person of the department employed under the State Civil Service Act or otherwise appointed to serve in the department shall not enter into a contract pursuant to Section 8262 in which he or she engaged in any of the negotiations, transactions, planning, arrangements, or any part of the decisionmaking process relevant to the contract while employed in any capacity by the department.
+The prohibition contained in this subdivision shall apply to the person only during the two-year period beginning on the date the person left state employment. - (c) For a period of 12 months following the date of his or her retirement, dismissal, or separation from state service, a person employed under state civil service or otherwise appointed to serve in the department shall not enter into a contract pursuant to Section 8262 if he or she was employed by the department in a policymaking position in the area of early learning and educational support programs within the 12-month period before his or her retirement, dismissal, or separation. - (d) For a period of 12 months following the date of his or her retirement, dismissal, or separation from state service, no person employed under state civil service or otherwise appointed to serve in the department may be employed by a contractor pursuant to Section 8262 if he or she engaged in any of the negotiations, transactions, planning, arrangements, or any part of the decisionmaking process relevant to the contract while employed in any capacity by the department.